On the Bloch-Kato conjecture for the Asai L-function: Abstract

 \section{Abstract}

 Following Ribet's seminal 1976 paper there have been many results employing congruences between stable cuspforms and lifted forms to construct non-split extensions of Galois representations.
-We show how this strategy can be extended to construct elements in the Bloch-Kato Selmer groups of general $\pm$-Asai (or tensor induction) representations.
-We demonstrate that suitable congruences between polarized automorphic forms over a CM field always produce elements in the Selmer group for exactly the Asai representation ($+$ or $-$) that is critical in the sense of Deligne.
-For this we relate the oddness of the associated polarized Galois representations (in the sense of the Bella{\"{\i}}che-Chenevier sign being $+1$) to the parity condition for criticality.
+We show how this strategy can be extended to construct elements in the Bloch-Kato Selmer groups of $\pm$-Asai (or tensor induction) representations associated to Bianchi modular forms.
+We prove, in particular, how the Galois representation associated to a suitable low weight Siegel modular form produces elements in the Selmer group for exactly the Asai representation ($+$ or $-$) that is critical in the sense of Deligne.

-We further outline a strategy using an orthogonal-symplectic theta correspondence to prove the existence of such congruences for the Asai representations associated to Bianchi modular forms and explain why we expect these congruences to be governed by the divisibility of the near-central critical value of the Asai $L$-function, in accordance with the Bloch-Kato conjecture.
+We further outline a strategy using an orthogonal-symplectic theta correspondence to prove the existence of such a Siegel modular form and explain why we expect this to be governed by the divisibility of the near-central critical value of the Asai $L$-function, in accordance with the Bloch-Kato conjecture.